p6arora/LoblawsDigital_ImageComparison/README.md

 ![Community Supprt](misc/images/community_support_design.jpg)

-In the case of large online communities able to ask questions and provide support, C++ and Python are very well known for their OpenCV library and have a large amount of help
+In the case of large online communities able to ask questions and provide support, C++ and Python are very well known for their OpenCV library and have a large amount of help.
+Java though has tools available for Image Processing, it isn't ideal and doesn't have a large user base.
+So C++ and Python are the languages being used

 Between these two languages, Python was deemed the easiest to setup for cros-compatability purposes and ease of use.